-DTC may determine not to continue to act as securities depository for a series of the Bonds at any time by giving notice to the County.
-The County may determine to select a different securities depository for a series of the Bonds, or the County may determine not to continue the book-entry system for a series of the Bonds.
-If the County does not identify another qualified securities depository to replace DTC with respect to an affected series of the Bonds, the County will deliver replacement bonds for the applicable series in the form of fully-registered certificates.
+DTC may determine not to continue to act as securities depository for the Bonds at any time by giving notice to the County.
+The County may determine to select a different securities depository for the Bonds, or the County may determine not to continue the book-entry system for the Bonds.
+If the County does not identify another qualified securities depository to replace DTC with respect to the Bonds, the County will deliver replacement bonds in the form of fully-registered certificates.

-Optional Redemption
+No Optional Redemption